Ethiopian–Somali conflict: Post-Somali independence

 Soon after the Somali Republic became independent, it was on the verge of full-scale war over the Ogaden issue with the Ethiopian Empire, particularly in 1961 and in the border war of 1964.
 Though the newly formed Somali government and army was weak, it had felt pressured and obliged to respond to what Somali citizens widely perceived as oppression of its brethren by an Ethiopian military occupation.
 In a bid to control the population of the region during the 1963 Ogaden revolt, an Ethiopian Imperial Army division based out of Harar torched Somali villages and carried out mass killings of livestock.
 Watering holes were machine gunned by aircraft in order to control the nomadic Somalis by denying them access to water.
 Thousands of residents were driven out from the Ogaden into Somalia as refugees.

+Somalia was a highly vocal supporter of the Eritrean War of Independence, though material support from the Somalis has been described by scholars as, "practically meaningless".
+The Eritrean Liberation Front (ELF) had opened an office in Mogadishu during 1963 and Somali radio was the principle foreign media backer of the Eritrean cause during the early years.
+While the EPLF had ties with Somalia it did not develop close ties to the Barre regime, though EPLF members like Isaias Afwerki travelled abroad on Somali passports.
+In general, Somalia provided "very limited" support to the Eritrean insurgents.

 Throughout the late 1970s, unrest in the Ogaden region continued as the Western Somali Liberation Front (WSLF) waged a guerrilla war against the Ethiopian government.
 Ethiopia and Somalia fought the Ogaden War during 1977–78 over the region and its peoples.
 After the war, an estimated 800,000 people crossed the border into Somalia where they would be displaced as refugees for the next 15 years.
 The defeat of the WSLF and Somali National Army in early 1978 did not result in the pacification of the Ogaden.
 At the end of 1978 the first major outflow of refugees numbering in the hundreds of thousands headed for Somalia and were bombed and strafed during the exodus by the Ethiopian military.
 During 1979, the Western Somali Liberation Front persisted in its resistance, regaining control of rural areas.
 In the early 1980s the Ethiopian government rendered the Ogaden a vast military zone, engaging in indiscriminate aerial bombardments and forced resettlement programs.
 During 1981 there were an estimated 70,000 Ethiopian troops in the Ogaden, supported by 10,000 Cuban army troops who garrisoned the regions towns.